-In the normal course of business the Company is involved in litigation and, as of March 31, 2018, it was a defendant in various legal actions.
+In the normal course of business, the Company is involved in litigation, and as of March 31, 2019, it was a defendant in various legal actions.
 The Company has established provisions for matters where payments are probable and can be reasonably estimated.
 While the outcome of these actions is subject to future resolution, management's evaluation and analysis of these actions indicate that, individually and in the aggregate, the probable ultimate resolution of these actions will not have a material effect on the financial position of the Company.

-The Company is also subject to asserted and unasserted claims arising in the normal course of business which, as of March 31, 2018, have not resulted in the commencement of legal actions.
+The Company is also subject to asserted and unasserted claims arising in the normal course of business which, as of March 31, 2019, have not resulted in the commencement of legal actions.
 The Company cannot determine the effect of all asserted and unasserted claims on its financial position; however, where losses arising from asserted and unasserted claims are considered probable and where such losses can be reasonably estimated, the Company has recorded a provision.

 Certain claims have been asserted against the Company in respect of the sale of certain conventional wealth management tax advantaged film partnership products in the UK by a predecessor which could be material if such claims are advanced, additional claims are made and the Company's assumptions used to evaluate the matter as neither probable nor estimable change in future periods.
-In that event, the Company may be required to record a provision for an adverse outcome which could have a material adverse effect on the Company's financial position.
-The aggregate investment by the Company's clients in respect of these products is estimated to be \$10.4 million (£5.8 million).
-The aggregate initial tax deferral realized by the Company's clients in respect of these products when they were purchased by those clients during the period from 2006 to 2009 is estimated to be \$14.4 million (£8.0 million).
-Enforcement in accordance with announcements from the UK taxation authority, the outcome of certain litigation proceedings in respect of the taxation of other similar products sold by other financial advisors and certain settlements reached with the UK taxation authority by some investors will likely result in tax liabilities to the purchasers of those products in excess of the initial tax deferral amount.
-The potential tax liability for the Company's clients that is in excess of the initial tax deferral amount is estimated to be \$14.9 million (£8.3 million).
-The probable outcome of the enforcement actions by the UK taxation authority in respect of this matter and the likelihood of a loss or the amount of any such loss to the Company in connection with any claims asserted against the Company, or which may be asserted against the Company, are not determinable at the date of the Company's audited annual consolidated financial statements for the year ended March 31, 2018.
+Although the Company intends to vigorously defend itself in the event that claims are advanced, and believes that such claims would be without merit, the Company may be required to record a provision for an adverse outcome which could have a material adverse effect on the Company's financial position.
+The aggregate investment by the Company's clients who have standstill agreements in place in respect of these products, and for whom such information is available, is estimated to be \$10.4 million (£6.0 million).
+The aggregate initial tax deferral amount realized by the Company's clients, who have standstill agreements, in respect of these products when they were purchased by those clients during the period from 2006 to 2009 is estimated to be \$15.5 million (£8.9 million).
+Enforcement in accordance with announcements from HMRC, the outcome of certain litigation proceedings in respect of the taxation of other similar products sold by other financial advisors and certain settlements reached with HMRC by some investors may result in tax liabilities to the purchasers of those products in excess of the initial tax deferral amount.
+As at the date of this AIF two pre-action protocols have been issued by certain clients, which have been rebutted by the Company.
+The potential tax liability for those clients engaged in such preaction protocols which is in excess of the initial tax deferral amount, is estimated to be in the region of \$18.6 million (£10.7 million) plus other potential costs (for example interest).
+For those clients not currently engaged in pre-action protocols where we believe that the limitation period for bringing a claim has been preserved, the potential tax liability which is in excess of the initial tax deferral amount is estimated to be a further \$5.2 million (£3.0 million).
+The probable outcome of the enforcement actions by the HMRC in respect of this matter and the likelihood of a loss or the amount of any such loss to the Company in connection with any such claims asserted against the Company, or which may be asserted against the Company, are not determinable at the date of this AIF.